Carole Baskin addresses alleged exotic pet store attack in Huntsville - NewsBreak

 Amid the screaming and crying, Rood says the store owner came out and talked with her husband, who relayed what happened.

-Once they emerged from the bathroom, Rood says she was given the mouse while the owner asked Ezlyn, who was bleeding, if she wanted to see a bird dance.Map: Here’s where marijuana is – and isn’t – legal
+Once they emerged from the bathroom, Rood says she was given the mouse while the owner asked Ezlyn, who was bleeding, if she wanted to see a bird dance.Alabama Sheriff’s office gets new ‘comfort dog’

 Rood’s next stop was the hospital.
 While they waited, she says she sent pictures and messages to the store owner and asked if the cat was up to date on shots.
 The response, she says, was less than she could have hoped, with no apology and a recommendation to file a police report.